 The other, smaller port, is located on the northwestern part of Rab, near Lopar municipality.
 This port connects Rab with Krk island.
-Car ferry is operated by Jadrolinija and travel time is around 1 hour and 20 minutes between these two islands.
+The car ferry is operated by Jadrolinija and the travel time is around 1 hour and 20 minutes between these two islands.
 Check the timetable of departures and ticket price in the table below.

 Rab Town Port (to Rijeka and Pag)

 Rab Town Port is located at the end of the promenade in Rab Town and it’s a small port that connects the island with Rijeka.
 There are also ferry lines connecting Rab withNovalja and Lun on Pag Island.
 The travel time between Rab and Rijeka is around 1 hour and 45 minutes, between Rab and Novalja 45 minutes and between Rab and Lun 20 minutes.

 |Rab to Rijeka||Rab to Novalja (Pag)||Rab to Lun (Pag)|